duckdb/duckdb-web/docs/guides/data_viewers/youplot.md

 Run `uplot --help` to ensure you've installed it successfully!

-## Piping DuckDB queries to stdout
+## Piping DuckDB Queries to stdout

 By combining the [`COPY...TO`](../../sql/statements/copy#copy-to) function with a CSV output file, data can be read from any format supported by DuckDB and piped to YouPlot.
 There are three important steps to doing this.